 However, certain conditions necessitate extraction of the damaged teeth to prevent the occurrence of harmful consequences.
-Dr. Moyer uses the latest equipment in a calm environment to perform essential tooth extractions using pain free surgical techniques.
+Dr. Moyer uses the latest equipment in a calm environment to perform essential tooth extractions using pain free surgical techniques in Paradise Valley, AZ.

 Dr. Moyer opts for the extraction of teeth in the following situations:

 |•||The occurrence of severe tooth infection which cannot be eliminated with root canal therapy procedures.
 Infection spreads through the enamel and dentin portions of the teeth and reaches the soft pulp tissues where nerves and blood vessels reside.
 The condition gets worse when it spreads past the apical foramen into the periradicular tissues resulting in severe throbbing pain associated with mobility of teeth

 |•||Patients who are undergoing chemotherapy or radiotherapy become immune compromised and need removal of compromised teeth which come in line with the radiation

 |•||Teenagers and adults who opt for orthodontic braces for their mal-aligned and crowded teeth often require extraction of premolar teeth for gaining the required space for alignment of teeth

 |•||Compromised periodontal attachment owing to periodontal diseases causing loosening of teeth and furcation area defects